migueltarga/TargaScript/README.md

 load fs as file
 ```

+## 📦 Built-in Functions

+TargaScript includes several built-in functions for common operations:

+- `print(value)` - Prints the value to the console

+Additionally, arrays, strings, and objects support properties and methods via dot notation:

+For arrays:
+- `array.first()` - Returns the first element of an array
+- `array.last()` - Returns the last element of an array
+- `array.rest()` - Returns a new array containing all elements except the first
+- `array.insert(element)` - Returns a new array with the element added to the end
+- `array.length` - Property that returns the length of the array

+For strings:
+- `string.length` - Property that returns the length of the string

+For objects:
+- `object.keys()` - Returns an array of all keys in the object
+- `object.values()` - Returns an array of all values in the object
+- `object.has(key)` - Returns a boolean indicating if the object has the specified key
+- `object.length` - Property that returns the number of key-value pairs in the object

 ## 🚧 Project Status

 TargaScript is currently in early development.
 The parser is functional with support for arrays, objects, property access, method calls, and more.